joeblew999/pb-stack/.github/README.md

 https://github.com/imjamesonzeller/tasklight-v3 has a good one for Desktops.

 - has service installer and Task file modularity for all OS.
+NOT ready yet though.

 ```sh
 git clone https://github.com/imjamesonzeller/tasklight-v3